e280/authlocal/GUIDE.md

 ### Somebody, or some website, asked for my seed?
 - It's a scam!
 Never share your seed with anybody anywhere except https://authlocal.org/

-### What's with the weird names like "`dozmut.winpex`"?
+### What's with the weird names like "`dozmut.winpex.linner`"?
-- That's a *sigil*, the shorthand for a full cryptographic thumbprint.
+- That's a *sigil*, the shorthand for an identity's cryptographic thumbprint.
-- Anybody can name their identity "`steve`", but sigils and thumbprints prove who's really who.
-- Thumbprint: "`dozmut.winpex::2qeewYscUfjLDzTyMADvruUN8kxzTkMVg7WTSv8`"
+- Thumbprint: "`dozmut.winpex.linner::2Y3rjac1sCaAAbhThwvshr2Rs3X4HxGMjMF2`"
+  - The full and precise way to identify somebody.
-  - More possible thumbprints than atoms in the entire galaxy...
-And there are quintillion atoms in a grain of sand, I mean, think about that for awhile
+  - There are more possible thumbprints than atoms in the entire galaxy.
+And there are a quintillion atoms in a grain of sand...
+I mean, think about that for awhile..
+That's a lot of atoms.
+- Sigil: "`dozmut.winpex.linner`"
-  - No two identities will ever have the same thumbprint.
+  - It's just an 8-byte preview of the thumbprint.
-- Sigil: "`dozmut.winpex`"
-  - Thumbprint's first four bytes.
-4.2 billion possible sigils.
-Rarely, two identities could have the same sigil, so check the full thumbprint if you're suspicious.

 ### Can I change the color associated with my identity?
 - No. It's derived from the identity's cryptographic thumbprint.